hashicorp/setup-hc-releases/README.md

   },
 ```

-7. Run `npm run prepare`.
+8. Run `npm run prepare`.
 This will update `dist/index.js` and `dist/index.js.map` with the new version's checksums.
-8. Run tests locally to verify they are passing with `npm run test`.
-If they're failing, fix the tests.
+9. Run tests locally to verify they are passing with `npm run test`.
+If they're failing, fix the tests.  **Note:** the live tests require a valid GITHUB_TOKEN set in your environment.
-9. Commit your changes, open a PR, get it reviewed, and merge to `main`.
+10. Commit your changes, open a PR, get it reviewed, and merge to `main`.
-10. Checkout the `main` branch and pull down latest changes.
+11. Checkout the `main` branch and pull down latest changes.
-11. Create a new tag for the release, e.g. `v2.0.1` with `git tag v2.0.1 && git push origin v2.0.1`.
+12. Create a new tag for the release, e.g. `v2.0.1` with `git tag v2.0.1 && git push origin v2.0.1`.
-12. Delete the major version tag, e.g. `git tag -d v2 && git push origin :refs/tags/v2`
+13. Delete the major version tag, e.g. `git tag -d v2 && git push origin :refs/tags/v2`
-13. Create a new major version tag, e.g. `git tag v2 && git push origin v2`
+14. Create a new major version tag, e.g. `git tag v2 && git push origin v2`